gifts they might actually want

 Publicist Alisa Richter’s kid is a huge fan of this racing ramp — so much so that he once played with it for two hours straight, an eternity in toddler time.
 “It’s a really effective cause-and-effect toy,” she says.
 “He loves watching two cars go down the ramps and zigzag past each other.”
 The bright rainbow racetrack includes seven cars in corresponding colors that “jump” from one ramp to another, making “a satisfying click sound,” according to Richter.
 “My husband calls it a ‘more sophisticated fidget toy,” she says.

-Figueras-Daniel says that there isn’t a specific stage of development when concepts like science or nature really begin to take root in children’s minds, but giving a 2-year-old a bird feeder like this would be a way to “provide them with opportunities to make observations about the world around them.”
-While they’re certainly not going to go out and put food in it at this age, she says, kids (including her own) enjoy watching the birds visit if the feeder is stuck on a window in their nursery or playroom.
-“It attracts all kinds of birds when filled,” she says, adding that this can be a gift that grows with a child.
-“We now keep a journal by the window for drawing and keeping track of all the varieties that come to visit.”
+Figueras-Daniel says there isn’t a specific stage of development when concepts like science or nature really begin to take root in children’s minds, but giving a 2-year-old a bird feeder like this would be a way to “provide them with opportunities to make observations about the world around them.”
+While they’re certainly not going to go out and put food in it themselves, she says, kids (including her own) enjoy watching the birds visit if the feeder is stuck on a window in their nursery or playroom.
+“It attracts all kinds of birds when filled,” she says, “We now keep a journal by the window for drawing and keeping track of all the varieties that come to visit.”

-If you’re looking to give a unique stuffy rather than the typical teddy bear or unicorn, Jellycat plush toys should be number one on your list.
-This plush broccoli (they also make an avocado half, a leek, peas in a pod, and a pineapple) was a hit with the 2-year-old niece of Strategist senior writer Liza Corsillo, who loves to “eat” the vegetable.
-Not only is it lots of fun to pretend to take a big bite out of the toy, but it’s also adorable super-soft, and just the right size for toddler hands.
+If you’re looking to give a unique stuffy rather than the typical teddy bear or unicorn, Jellycat plush toys should be No. 1 on your list.
+The brand’s plush broccoli and later this cauliflower (it also makes an avocado half, a peach, and a pineapple) were a hit with my niece when she had just turned 2.
+She loved to “eat” the vegetables and offer bites to my brother.
+Not only is it lots of fun to pretend with the toys, but they’re also adorable, supersoft, and just the right size for toddler hands.

-This little mower proves how much kids love emulating adults, or at least — if you’re a city kid whose parents aren’t doing a lot of yard work — emulating the idea of adult things.
-“Toddlers and preschoolers love to copy their parents’ activities,” says child psychologist Dr. Nicole Beurkens, “which makes ‘mowing’ the lawn with their very own bubble mower an exciting activity for them.”
+VTech’s toy lawn mower proves how much kids love emulating adults, or at least — if you’re a city kid whose parents aren’t doing a lot of yard work — emulating the idea of adult things.
+“Toddlers and preschoolers love to copy their parents’ activities,” says child psychologist Dr. Nicole Beurkens, “which makes ‘mowing’ the lawn with their very own mower an exciting activity for them.”
 Not only that, says Beurkens, the mower helps with “gross-motor, balance, and visual-perceptual skills.”
-And bubbles are always fun.
+When you pull the cord, the mower plays mowing sounds, and when you push it, the pretend blade spins and the multicolored beads pop.

 Under $100